Academic Information

 Undergraduate Honors

-A bachelor’s degree student must have taken at least 84 semester hours for letter grades to be considered for honors.
+A bachelor’s degree student must have taken at least 84 semester hours for letter grades and 44 semester hours in residence to be considered for honors.
 Honors at graduation are based on GPA according to the guidelines below:

 Cum Laude (Honors) - a minimum GPA of 3.60